-Even though fasting is an ancient practice, its popularity has resurfaced recently in a number of ways, from intermittent fasting to juice fasts to multi-day water fasts and beyond.
+Although fasting is an ancient practice, its popularity has resurfaced recently: from intermittent fasting to juice fasts to multi-day water fasts and beyond.

-The recent resurgence of fasting can be attributed to a litany of new research on its ability to improve body composition, gut health, metabolic health, and support disease prevention.
+We can attribute the resurgence of fasting to a litany of new research on its ability to improve body composition, gut health, metabolic health, and support disease prevention.

 Read on to learn more about these little-known health benefits of fasting.